phpbook-sources/console/README.md

 *
 * *************************************************/

+/* The Directory will be cleared recursively before generate, so you should have a unique folder to this proxies.*/

 /* You must generate or re-generate de proxy file when create or change controllers notations */

 /* You cannot start console without proxies */